 “No.” I shake my head.
 “Well, technically this is my room, but because we don’t have extra rooms, you will be staying with me.”

 “Why doesn’t Adrian share the room with you?”
 He points out as he takes a seat on the bed.

 I don’t know, because his mother said so.

 “That does not concern you.”
-I say instead, “This door.”
-I walk to the door that is separating both our parts of the room and close it, “Will stay this way, and you will have to knock before you enter.”
+I say instead, “This door...”
+I walk to the door that is separating both our parts of the room and close it, “is what separates us so I’ll highly appreciate it if you knock.”

-“What do you mean it will stay this way?
+“What do you mean?
 What are you trying to say?”
 He clenches his jaw the same way he did earlier.

 “What?”
 I ask him in confusion.